colingourlay/portable-hooks/README.md

   setData(result.data);
 }

-ReactDOM.render(<App dataURL="https://...", fetchData={fetchDataUsingAxios} />, document.body);
+ReactDOM.render(<App dataURL="https://..." fetchData={fetchDataUsingAxios} />, document.body);
 ```

 Now you have a component that expects its `fetchData` prop to be a function that matches a certain signature, but you can implement that function in **any way you want**.

 ### _"\*ahem\* Excuse me, but sometimes I wanna lie to `useEffect` about what's changed"_

 Look, [lying about dependencies is a bad idea](https://overreacted.io/a-complete-guide-to-useeffect/#dont-lie-to-react-about-dependencies), and `portable-hooks` very much encourages you (by design) to not lie about dependencies, buuuuut in rare cases it is actually useful.
-Dont worry though, I got you covered.
+Don't worry though, I got you covered.

 Each hook in `portable-hooks` differs from React's version by caring about one extra optional argument.
 If you set it, React's hook will use this as its dependency list, and the original inputs will still be passed into your function.